Rumia: History

 In the late 1920s, the nearby village of Gdynia was developed into a city and one of the biggest seaports in the region – especially due to its strategic location on the Polish coastal region, to which Rumia also belonged.
 The rapid growth of the city of Gdynia prompted the price of land to increase.
 Labour migrants from other parts of Poland began to settle in the region including the village of Rumia and its vicinity.
 Zagórze, Kazimierz and Łężyce, which are today parts of Rumia, were originally separate villages, and were joined with Rumia in 1934 to form the Rumia Rural Commune.
 By 1934, Rumia had become a suburb of Gdynia (population of 12,000 in 1939), located approximately 10 km from the city centre and well-connected with it through a railway link.
 A small military airfield, home of two squadrons of the Coast Defence Escadrille (based in Puck) was opened to civilian planes on 1 May 1936.
-The airport serviced international route Gdynia-Copenhagen and domestic route Gdynia-Warszawa and by 1 January 1939, the number of passengers using it rose to over 3000 a year.
+The airport serviced international route Gdynia-Copenhagen and domestic route Gdynia-Warsaw and by 1 January 1939, the number of passengers using it rose to over 3000 a year.
 The airfield was also the main base of the Gdynia-based glider club.

 During the German invasion of Poland in 1939, which started World War II, Rumia was a site of heavy fighting.
 It was a flanking position of the main Polish defence line at Kępa Oksywska.
 Two military cemeteries are located in the area.
 Soldiers of the 207th Infantry Division (Wehrmacht) and SS members murdered 18 people in Rumia 11–12 September 1939.
 Afterwards the town was occupied by Nazi Germany, which annexed it to the newly formed province of Reichsgau Danzig-West Prussia and renamed it to Rahmel.
 In September and October 1939, SS and SD terrorized ethnic Polish and Jewish population.
 Most of the victims were either executed at a nearby mass execution site in Piaśnica or sent to the Stutthof concentration camp.
 Pre-war wójt of Rumia (head of the local administration) Hipolit Roszczynialski was among the victims of the massacres in Piaśnica.
 Approximately half of the pre-war inhabitants of the town were expelled from 1939 to 1941, mostly to the General Government in the more eastern part of German-occupied Poland.
 Many were also deported to forced labour near Szczecin.
 The town was also a place of internment for several thousand POWs, mostly from the United Kingdom, France and Italy.
 A forced labour camp and an aircraft assembly plant were located in the town's vicinity.
 In 1945, shortly before the town's liberation by the Red Army, the local airfield was destroyed by an RAF bombing raid.